SineadMorris/shinySIR/cran-comments.md

 This is a resubmission.
 In response to the initial submission comments I have:

-* written the package name in single quotes in the DESCRIPTION file
+* written the package name in single quotes in the DESCRIPTION file (i.e. 'shinySIR')
 * changed the Vignette title to 'shinySIR: Interactive plotting for infectious disease models'